 Students who successfully complete this course will be able to:

 - Discuss the stages of early child development and how they affect behavior and influence appropriate methods of discipline.

 - Utilize various observation and recording techniques.

-- Identify the effect cultural differences have on child rearing and the impact this will this have on classroom strategies and communications with parents
+- Explain the effect cultural differences have on child rearing and the impact this will this have on classroom strategies and communications with parents.

-- Identify when outside intervention is necessary and explain the process of informing parents of this need
+Interpret when outside intervention is necessary and explain the process of informing parents of this need.

 General Education Outcomes (GEOs)

 Discussions Questions (Weeks 1-8)